Revision Breast Augmentation

-Another common revision is for patients that are “unhappy” with implants that are too large and they want to be “downsized.”
+Another common revision is for patients who are unhappy with implants that are too large and they want to be “downsized.”
 This often involves removing the implants, “tightening” the capsules, and placing smaller implants.
-In some cases a breast lift may be also necessary, but Dr. Boynton has a technique that allows for some tightening “internally” without the need for adding a breast lift incision.
+In some cases a breast lift may be also necessary, as sometimes patients have laxity of the breast tissue, whereby it is literally “falling off” the implant (this is sometimes referred to as the “Snoopy deformity” and cannot be ameliorated by just breast augmentation alone).
+Performing a breast lift over the existing implant can provide shape improvement and change when it is necessary, but Dr. Boynton has a technique that allows for some tightening “internally” without the need for adding a breast lift incision.

 Implants can “drift” to the side or below the natural crease under the breast (malposition of breast implants), or they can sometimes be too close or even too “visible”—showing ripples and wrinkles that may not be desired.
 Dr. Boynton regularly performs revision surgery to correct these problems.